2.3 Scholastic Standards

 FACULTY WITHDRAWAL: Occurs when a faculty member withdraws a student.

 COMPASSIONATE WITHDRAWAL: Is considered when a sudden emergency or severe change in personal circumstances, result in an inability to continue/complete courses.
 The student provides a written statement of their situation and any documentation to support this request if applicable (e.g. death certificate, accident report, etc.).
+Steps outlining the process are available in APPENDIX S-20.

 MEDICAL WITHDRAWAL: Is considered when there is an unexpected serious illness or injury that prevents the student from continuing with their course or courses.
 The medical withdrawal policy covers physical health and mental health difficulties.